-Day 1: Start the day by paying tribute to the Acadian settlers at the historical Grand Pré national historic monument, and then toast their successes and struggles with a tasting at the winery of the same name Grand Pré, historical in the wine world for being the first commercial winery in Nova Scotia.
+Day 1: Start the day by paying tribute to the Acadian settlers at the historical Grand Pré national historical monument.
+Toast their successes and struggles with a tasting at the winery of the same name Grand Pré, historical in the wine world for being the first commercial winery in Nova Scotia.
 Enjoy lunch at the internationally recognized Le Caveau restaurant.
 Then proceed on to Mercator to explore what single-vineyard wines can taste like in Nova Scotia.
 Finish off with a wood-fired pizza at the impressive Lightfoot and Wolfville winery.
-Known for excellent bubbles, and an award-winning Pinot Noir.
+Known for excellent bubbles and an award-winning Pinot Noir.
 These three wineries are in such close proximity to the town of Wolfville you can enjoy this entire day on a bike if you like.

 Day 2: This day begins with one of the most acclaimed sparkling wine houses in Canada, Benjamin Bridge.
 A newly renovated tasting room provides excellent views of the Gaspereau Valley.
 Then spend lunch at Luckett Vineyards, learning about their buried wine line.
 You can use the authentic London phone booth in the vineyard to call home and tell everyone about the stunning view and amazing wines Nova Scotia has.
 Next, if you want to better understand organic viticulture, there is no one better to explain it than the people at L’Acadie Vineyards.
 Finally, finish off the day with a glass and a snack at the vine side patio at Gaspereau Vineyards, their dry version of Muscat will have you swirling and sniffing for hours.